andi611/ZeroSpeech-TTS-without-T/README.md

 ## Acknowledgement
-Credits to Ju-chieh Chou for a wonderful Pytorch [implementation](https://github.com/jjery2243542/voice_conversion) of a voice-conversion model, which this work is mainly based on.
+Credits to Ju-chieh Chou for a wonderful Pytorch [implementation](https://github.com/jjery2243542/voice_conversion) of a voice-conversion model, which we leverage the success of that implementation and built upon it.

 ## TODO
 * Add more configurable hparams